janettelau/python-api-challenge/README.md

 # python-api-challenge
-**Objective**: Using Python requests, APIs, and JSON to answer: "What is the weather like as we approach the equator?"
+**Objective**: Using Python requests, APIs, and JSON to explore the weather conditions as we approach the equator and leverage city weather data to plan future vacations.

 ## Prerequisites
 - Visual Studio Code